xajkep/Teaching-HEIGVD-TWEB-2015-Project/specifications/api_spec.md

 }
 ~~~

-questions is an array which contains all of the questions in the requested poll
+questions is an array which contains all of the questions in the requested poll.
-for each question, there a multiple possible answers.
+For each question, there are multiple possible answers.
 These are represented in the
 answers array.

 Hereafter is an example :